antrgngn/gdp-dashboard/README.md

 ---

-## About Us
-We are a team of students dedicated to studying economic inequality and its societal impacts.
-This project was developed as part of our coursework to apply concepts of income, inequality, and intergenerational mobility to real-world data.

-Our mission is to make complex inequality data comprehensible and actionable, fostering informed discussions and promoting awareness of wealth disparities.
-We hope this tool serves as a resource for policymakers, researchers, educators, and the general public.

----

 ## Who Is This For?
 This tool is designed for:
 - **Policymakers**: To use data-driven insights for crafting housing policies.